Part one includes a step by step manual for how to do great, scientific glucose experiments

 Tap the Plus button in the top right corner

-Give your experiment a name, such as "Legumes", select Custom Meal List and tap Save
+Give your experiment a name, such as "Legumes", select Custom Meal List and save by clicking the checkmark in the top right corner

 By selecting "Custom Meal List", this means you have now created a new experiments category that you can manually add meals to.
 Now, you will have one centralized location to compare all of your legume-based meals.